Mitigating Alarm Fatigue with GroundWork Messenger

 If you set blanket policies for alerting on all services, then you will definitely get alarms storms and experience fatigue.
 This is unfortunately the easiest condition to configure – if you use wildcards for everything in your rule, you will be guaranteed to see everything.

+If you are a little careful in your selection however, you can filter the exact services and precise state transitions you want notifications for to get you early warning.
 For example, let’s say you have a web application with a database, an app server, and a web server, and you are monitoring all the usual points of interest: CPU, RAM, disk utilization on all the systems, table space and connections on the database, and the web pages served by the server with content validated that is fetched by the app server from the database.
 (You might also monitor a lot more, even the application’s internal queues, garbage collection, and other parameters, but let’s keep it simple for illustration purposes.)

 If connections are getting high on the database, that can indicate a potential utilization issue.
 Also if table space is low, and there are slow queries, in particular any two of these together.
 So you might want to use a BSM service to look for the confluence of two or more among this group of three: